 A standard trick of the Locked Room Mystery, in which a key must be retrieved from the other side of a locked door.
 Fortunately, someone left the key in the old-fashioned lock, from which the key can be dislodged with a handy slender tool (icepick, wire, knitting needle), to be caught on a piece of paper slid under the ill-fitting door.

 Modern locks are constructed to prevent this, and modern doors' thresholds seldom have sufficient space to do it.
+Many doors - even in really old houses, depending on architecture - also have doorframes, which make this an outright impossibility.
 It's also possible for the key to bounce off the paper.
 Therefore, it's normally used only in period pieces, or stories set in older houses that haven't been renovated in ages.

 - In The Unadulterated Cat by Terry Pratchett, Sir Terry describes doing this to rescue next-door's gerbils from his cat, based on a vague memory of a "beat the burglar" piece in The Eagle, and being amazed when it actually worked.

 - Moist tries this in Making Money (he would, being a mostly reformed criminal) but it doesn't work.

 - Most Enid Blyton series include this at least once, especially The Secret Seven and The Famous Five.